Big Dipper

-The Big Dipper (US, Canada) or the Plough (UK, Ireland) is a large asterism consisting of seven bright stars of the constellation Ursa Major; six of them are of second magnitude and one, Megrez (δ), of third magnitude.
+The Big Dipper (Canada, US) or the Plough (UK, Ireland) is an asterism consisting of seven bright stars of the constellation Ursa Major; six of them are of second magnitude and one, Megrez (δ), of third magnitude.
 Four define a "bowl" or "body" and three define a "handle" or "head".
 It is recognized as a distinct grouping in many cultures.
 The North Star (Polaris), the current northern pole star and the tip of the handle of the Little Dipper (Little Bear), can be located by extending an imaginary line through the front two stars of the asterism, Merak (β) and Dubhe (α).
 This makes it useful in celestial navigation.

 Names and places

-The constellation of Ursa Major (Latin: Greater Bear) has been seen as a bear, a wagon, or a ladle.
+The constellation of Ursa Major (Latin: Greater Bear) has been seen as a bear, a plough, a wagon, or a ladle.
 The "bear" tradition is Indo-European (appearing in Greek, as well as in Vedic India), but apparently the name "bear" has parallels in Siberian or North American traditions.